Cambodia Index

 have at long last got hold of a reasonably up-to-date list of preserved

-steam in Thailand (major makeover with links to pictures 25th January 2013).
+steam in Thailand (latest update 22nd April 2024).
 Like all such lists it needs careful

-scanning for corrections/additions, please let me know and I will pass them on.
+scanning for corrections/additions, please let me know and I will amend.

 James Waite points out (10th December 2007) that